 Table of Contents

 What Is Smoke?
-What Is Smoke Made Of?
+What Is It Made Of?

 Smoke is a collection of tiny particles that result from a fire.
 It is possible for smoke to contain hundreds or even thousands of different chemical compounds in tiny quantities.